 - Click the Request Loan button and follow the rest of the prompts

-- Print the documents and then click Submit
+- One the last page, click Submit

 - Once the docuements are signed, your loan will be issued and loan repayments will be setup in your company’s payroll system to automatically deduct loan repayments each payroll cycle.

 You can pay off your loan by sending in a check for the payoff amount (remaining principal + accrued interest) to the plan’s custodial account at Charles Schwab Bank.
 Once the check has arrived, we will process your loan payoff and you will see the update reflected in your online account.

 Please contact support for specific instructions for your check and the amount.